gdepeute/dae.notes/projects.md

   - Building out BigRed architecture
   - Migrating more functionality in common code to provide better leverage between projects
   - Develop deployment framework and CDK's to ease transition to operations
-  - development part of other projects into Q123

 ### Planned

+- Improved Data Architecture / Hazard Processing
+  - Johnny leading the effort
+  - working on Volcanos now
+  - paid for from MSA agreement
+  - 1 month full time, then part time after
 - DAE 7.5
   - includes:
   - 1 month
 - IAEA Phase 2 Customization for Mercedes Benz
   - still open as to how we address air quality request/requirement
   - 1-2 months
+- IAEA Phase 3
+  - planned for Floods, Volcanic Eruptions, others...
+  - PDC planning/coordination to begin next week
+  - PDC is dictating the schedule
 - DAS v4
-  - sigrate DisasterAlert notifications to DAS v4
+  - migrate DisasterAlert notifications to DAS v4
   - work started then put on hold
   - 1 month
 - Organization improvement